simlei/bouncycryptool/README.md

 there are lots of shortcuts to the projects and APIs to not be required to type all that much.

-By the way, the web address [http://simlei.github.io/jcryptool-p2/](http://simlei.github.io/jcryptool-p2/) can actually be visited.
+By the way, the web address [http://simlei.github.io/jcryptool-p2/](http://simlei.github.io/jcryptool-p2/) from above can actually be visited.
 It contains a snapshot of the JCT p2 update page.
 This provisory github address will be moved to a JCT-internal location sooner or later, though.

 There is so much more to talk about, how this stuff works, the design descisions behind it, shortcomings, strengths etc.